Volvo S60 Common Problems and Solutions

 Solution:

-If your car is still under warranty, then a Volvo dealer may adjust the lock for you for free.
-If your S60 is not still under warranty, then your best bet is going to be to replace the bonnet locking mechanism with a new one from our parts page.
+If your car is still under warranty, a Volvo dealer may adjust the lock for free.
+If your S60 is no longer covered, your best option is to replace the bonnet locking mechanism with a new one from our parts page.

 Difficulty level